nytimes/react-tracking/README.md

 Of course, you could have achieved this same behavior by just decorating the `componentDidMount()` lifecycle event yourself, but this convenience is here in case the component you're working with would otherwise be a stateless functional component or does not need to define this lifecycle method.

-_Note: this is only in affect when decorating a Class or stateless functional component.
+_Note: this is only in effect when decorating a Class or stateless functional component.
 It is not necessary when decorating class methods since any invocations of those methods will immediately dispatch the tracking data, as expected._

 #### Using `options.dispatchOnMount` as a function